briandrum/codes.forchagrin.com/_chapters/chapter-901-street-openings-and-excavations.md

 ## 901.99   Penalty

 Whoever violates any provision of this chapter is guilty of a misdemeanor of the third degree.
-Each day’s violation shall constitute a separate offense.
+Each day's violation shall constitute a separate offense.
 (Ord.
 1985-8.
 Passed 2-25-85.)

 ### Exhibit A